Single Procurement Document (SPD)

 An SPD is:

-• mandatory to use by procurement officers for higher value regulated procurements
+• mandatory to use by buyers for higher value regulated procurements

-• best practice to use by procurement officers for £50k (excluding VAT) and above contracts for goods and services i.e. regulated procurements.
+• best practice to use by buyers for £50k (excluding VAT) and above i.e. regulated procurements.

 The SPD will be issued to bidders in either of two separate procedures: